-G) Textbook HW (THW)
+G) Textbook HomeWork (THW)

-These assignments will be emailed to you (and are occasionally on my website) and you will be given a due date.
+These assignments will be emailed to you in advance (at least 3 days) (and are occasionally on my website) and you will be given a due date.

 It is critical to do all of your THW.
 The attention you give to the assignments is crucial to your success in this course.
-Doing physics is a skill that you develop, and practicing the skill is necessary.
+Doing physics is a skill that you develop, and practicing that skill is necessary.

-In each chapter you will be given approximately 8 Qualitative conceptual Questions that require a clear written explanation and approximately 10 Quantitative Calculation Problems that require a mathematical solution.
-Qualitative conceptual questions are more challenging and are more important than quantitative "calculation" problems (it's because you have to have "true" understanding in order to answer a qualitative question whereas a quantitative question allows you to "fake" your way through to an answer).
+In each chapter you will be given approximately 8 Qualitative Conceptual Questions (CQs) that require a clear written explanation and approximately 10 Quantitative Problems (QPs) that require a mathematical solution.
+CQs are more challenging and are often more important than (QPs), because you need to have "true" understanding in order to answer a qualitative question whereas a quantitative question allows you to "fake" your way through to an answer by using some equation).

-Conceptual Questions will count for about 60 % of the grade for the HW.
-Quantitative Calculation problems will count for 40 %.
+CQs will count for about 50 % of the grade for the HW.
+QPs will count for the remaining 50 %.